NadinKon/NadinKon/README.md

 # Hi, I'm Nadia 👋
-✨I am a beginner python developer.
+✨I am a Python Backend Developer.
-✨I can independently understand and look for ways to solve the problem, work in a team, also due to previous work experience I have many useful skills and knowledge (fast processing of information, creativity, ability to express one’s opinion, think critically, make responsible decisions, adapt to the situation).
+✨I can independently understand and look for ways to solve the problem, work in a team, think critically, take responsibility for the solution, adapt to the situation.

 <p align='center'>
    <a href="https://www.linkedin.com/in/nadin-kontsinebina-2a8945229/">